I drove a tiring but trouble-free route from our home in Oklahoma to Monticello, Utah, and was up before dawn the next morning.

 After shooting a couple of sunrise images along U. S. 191 south of Moab, my first venue was the Klondike Bluffs at Arches National Park.
 It was an excellent hike with clear skies, though it was a bit on the warm side.

-Drove to Hittle Bottom east of Moab and hiked the Richardson Amphitheater Loop Trail, which was interesting and fairly un-crowded.
+I drove to Hittle Bottom east of Moab and hiked the Richardson Amphitheater Loop Trail, which was interesting and fairly un-crowded.

 Gemini Bridges, White Rim Road, Upheaval Dome

 A sign at the top says “Speed Limit 15 mph,” but is entirely superfluous, since there is no way to go any faster.

 The road was particularly rough and slow near Musselman Arch.

-Re-hiked the Upheaval Dome Overlook Trail, which Michael and I had done in 2004.
+I re-hiked the Upheaval Dome Overlook Trail, which Michael and I had done in 2004.
 It was a better, more interesting trail than I remembered, possibly because this late afternoon light was better this time.

-Was sure to be at the Green River Overlook for sunset, simply because I had not been there for sunset before.
+I made a point to be at the Green River Overlook for sunset, simply because I had not been there for sunset before.
 Despite a small crowd, it made really nice pictures.

 Confluence Overlook Trail

-Spent the entire day hiking the Confluence Overlook Trail in the Needles District at Canyonlands.
+I spent the entire day hiking the Confluence Overlook Trail in the Needles District at Canyonlands.
 A 6-mile trail that crosses three canyons, this journey sported excellent variety and beautiful scenery.
 The overlook itself was much more spectacular than I imagined it would be.

-Alcove Spring Trail at The Island in the Sky
+Alcove Spring Trail and the White Rim Overlook at The Island in the Sky

 I made the long, excellent hike in a cold wind down the Alcove Spring Trail to the Zeus and Moses formations on the northern most end of Canyonlands.